AswiniMitikiri/FitFusionAI/README.md

-# 👗✨ Gen-AI Virtual Try-On Clothes
+# 👗✨ FitFusionAI

-Welcome to the **Gen-AI Virtual Try-On Clothes** platform!
+Welcome to the **FitFusionAI** platform!
 This innovative project leverages **Generative AI** to offer realistic, real-time virtual try-on experiences.
 Upload images of a model and a garment to see how the clothes would fit and look — ideal for fashion, retail, and e-commerce solutions.

 ---